ApprenticeAI/frapy/docs/faq.rst

                     for _ in range(adapter["multiply_by"]):
                         yield deepcopy(item)

-Does Scrapy support IPv6 addresses?
+Does Frapy support IPv6 addresses?
 -----------------------------------

 Yes, by setting :setting:`DNS_RESOLVER` to ``frapy.resolver.CachingHostnameResolver``.